image of the earth

 Figure 1: A normal degradation curve is expected to look something like this.

-Fortunately for the drivers, too few batteries we’ve observed have reached the end-of-life drop for us to predict at what point this is likely to occur.
-We will continue to monitor to see when the non-linear degradation (also known as the “heel”) begins.
+Fortunately for drivers, too few batteries we’ve observed have reached the end-of-life drop for us to predict when this is likely to occur.
+We will continue monitoring to see when the non-linear degradation (known as the “heel”) begins.

-There is a measurable difference between makes, models and years
+There is a measurable difference in how long EV batteries last between makes, models and years

-From our data, it appears that vehicle batteries respond differently to the test of time, depending on their make and model-year.
+Our data shows that vehicle batteries respond differently to the test of time, depending on their make and model year.
 Why do some vehicle models seem to, on average, degrade faster than others?
 Two potential contributors are battery chemistry and thermal management of the battery pack.

 Figure 2: Battery degradation comparison of the 2015 Tesla Model S (liquid cooling) vs. the 2015 Nissan Leaf (passive air cooling).